HarveyAland/weather-app/README.md

 [![Container](https://img.shields.io/badge/Container-Docker-2496ED?logo=docker)](https://www.docker.com/)
 [![Backend](https://img.shields.io/badge/Backend-Flask-000000?logo=flask)](https://flask.palletsprojects.com/)

-A Python Flask weather app, containerized with Docker and deployed on AWS ECS using Terraform.
-This project showcases how to build and deploy a scalable, serverless cloud-native application with secure networking and automated infrastructure.
+## 📝 Project Summary

+This is a simple weather forecasting web app built with Python (Flask).
+The app fetches real-time weather data from the **OpenWeatherMap public API** and displays it based on the user's input city.
+It's containerized with **Docker**, deployed on **AWS ECS Fargate**, and fronted by an **Application Load Balancer (ALB)** for public access.
+The infrastructure, including VPC, IAM, subnets, and ECS, is fully managed using **Terraform**, making this a hands-on example of serverless, cloud-native application deployment.

 ---